 109th Congress.
-On April 13, 2005, several House committees finished markup of their respective portions of comprehensive energy legislation - the House Committee on Energy and Commerce, the Committee on Resources, and the Committee on Ways and Means.
+On April 13, 2005, several House committees finished markup of their respective portions of comprehensive energy legislation - the House Committee on Energy and Commerce, the Committee on Resources, and the Committee on Ways and

+Means.
 For the most part, attempts by the minority to significantly amend the language of the committee bills were unsuccessful.
 Debate on the Energy Policy Act of 2005 (H.R.
 6) began April 20, 2005, and the legislation was passed (249-183) the following day.
 Some of the major features of H.R.
 6 are discussed below.
 Overall, the Energy Policy Act of 2005 as passed by the House and the comprehensive legislation reported from conference in the 108th Congress, but not enacted, are very similar.
 Important differences are the ANWR language, fewer energy tax incentives, and inclusion of a refinery revitalization program that was passed by the House (H.R.
 4517) during the 108th Congress, but not by the Senate.

 One of the major issues has been the cost of legislation providing energy tax credits.
-The bill that went to conference in the 108th Congress (but was not enacted) included more than \$30 billion in tax credits.
+The bill that went to conference in the 108^{th} Congress (but was not enacted) included more than \$30 billion in tax credits.
 Some energy tax incentives were subsequently extended or adopted in the Working Families Tax Relief Act of 2004 (P.L.
 108-311) and the American Jobs Creation Act of 2004 (P.L.
 108-357).
 The Administration's FY2006 budget request calls for a limit of \$6.7 billion in energy tax credits.
 The estimated cost of the provisions in H.R.
 6 is \$8.1 billion over 11 years.
 The Senate Finance Committee tax provisions added to the Senate version of H.R.
 6 include more incentives for conservation and renewables than the House bill, and are estimated to cost \$14.1 billion over 11 years.

-The legislation reported from the House Committee on Resources (and now a part of H.R.
-6) would open the Arctic National Wildlife Refuge (ANWR) to exploration and development.
+The House legislation would open the Arctic National Wildlife Refuge (ANWR) to exploration and development.
 An amendment on the floor of the House to delete ANWR from H.R.
-6 was also defeated (200-231).
-The legislation includes a "safe harbor" provision to protect methyl tertiary-butyl ether (MTBE) refiners from product liability suits, which was narrowly retained after a close vote on an amendment that reached the floor to drop the language (213-219).
+6 was defeated (200-231).
+The House legislation includes a "safe harbor" provision to protect methyl tertiary-butyl ether (MTBE) refiners from product liability suits, which was narrowly retained after a close vote on an amendment that reached the floor to drop the language (213-219).
 In the 108th Congress, this provision was included in the bill that was reported from conference.
 However, there was opposition to this provision in the Senate and it had a significant role in the defeat of the conference bill at the end of the first session of the 108th Congress.
-It is unclear how its inclusion may affect final passage of an energy bill in the Senate.
-There are reports that a compromise is being developed.
+There have been reports of negotiations to achieve a compromise that would be acceptable to a majority of the Senate in the 109th Congress.
+There have also been reports that the "safe harbor" provision would be dropped from the energy bill and possibly attached to highway legislation (H.R.
+3) currently in conference.